dionroloff/VergeSense/README.md

 # VergeSense Code Challenge

+## Created by Dion Roloff as app submission to VergeSense startup.

 ## Technologies Used

 This project was written using JavaScript's React framework, Chart.js, and Ant Design UI.